Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 - An automated claims review process that identifies when an Apple Health enrollee is concurrently prescribed opioids and benzodiazepines or antipsychotics

-In addition to new DUR requirements, Apple Health will also be updating programs and reporting, by October 1, 2019, that include:
+In addition to new DUR requirements, Apple Health also updated program and reporting requirements that include:

 - A program to monitor and manage the appropriate use of antipsychotic medications by Apple Health enrolled children under age 18 and “children in foster care specifically”